Best marine speakers for 2023

 Learn more about Kicker 45KM654L marine speakers

-Learn more about Fusion EL-F651W shallow-mount marine speakers
+Learn more about Fusion EL-F651SPG shallow-mount marine speakers

 Why we like them: Yes, they sound great, but the RGB LED lighting really ups the cool factor.
-The red, green, and blue lights can generate over 16 million color combos, so you can create the look you like.
-You can also use the 360-degree swivel to point your tunes where you want them to go, or get the speakers out of the way.
+The RGB lights can generate millions of color combos, so you can create the look you like.
+Plus, as part of Fusion's True Marine™ line, they're even backed by a 3-year warranty.

 Wet Sounds SHIVR-55 — Cooler speaker system with built-in Bluetooth